Skip to main content

 Breathwork for Couples: What Happens When You Breathe Together

-When you do breathwork by yourself, the experience is entirely internal.
+When you do breathwork alone, the experience is entirely internal.
 You close your eyes.
 You follow the pattern.
-Whatever comes up is yours alone to process.
-There is nobody else in the room to consider.
+Whatever comes up is yours to process.

 What I Have Seen Between Partners

-I am careful about sharing other people's stories.
+I am careful about sharing other people's experiences.
 But the patterns are universal enough to describe without betraying anyone's privacy.

 The Couple Who Had Not Touched Each Other All Day

 They arrived polite.
 Friendly.
-But physically distant in the way that long term couples sometimes are when the ease of early connection has faded.
+But physically distant in the way that long term couples sometimes are when the easy closeness of early connection has faded.
 Not angry.
-Just occupied with their own worlds.
+Just living in separate worlds while sharing a vacation.
 They lay down on their mats about a meter apart.

 After the session they sat together for a long time without talking.
-When they eventually spoke to me, one of them said something I have heard variations of many times: "I forgot what it feels like to just be next to this person without needing to do anything."
+When they eventually spoke, one of them said something I have heard many variations of: "I forgot what it feels like to just be next to this person without needing to do anything."

 The Friends Who Went Deeper Than Expected